 Keep in mind that we haven’t given you all of the clues, which would help guide you to the spots where the answers can be found.
 You don’t need to know this neighborhood to win—you just need sharp eyes and comfy shoes.

-To spur creativity and team bonding, this hunt includes our fun Team Photo Challenges.
+To spur creativity and team bonding, this hunt includes fun Team Photo Challenges.

 Care to make it a mystery?
 We can customize this hunt to include an interactive murder mystery plot.

-Contact us to learn more and get in the game!
+Contact us to learn more—and find more fun in Pittsburgh!